Department: Comparative Biomedical Sciences

 Research Centres: Structure & Motion Laboratory

 Chris studies the evolution of the frog musculo-skeletal system using a combination of experimental, modeling and robotic tools.
 More broadly, his group is interested in linking nero-muscular function to biomechanical performance.
-There is currently a phd studentship position open (bio-robotics), co-advised by myself and Dr. Monica Daley - please apply online if interested or email me with any questions.
 Read more about paleo-robotics.

 Chris holds degrees in Biology and Violin Performance (Oberlin College & Conservatory, OH, USA).
 In 2009 he earned a PhD at the Concord Field Station under the supervision of Andrew Biewener in 2009 (Harvard University, MA, USA).
-From 2009 to 2014 Chris established the Propulsion Physiology Lab under a Jr. Fellowship at the Rowland Institute (Harvard).He joined the Structure and Motion Laboratory as a Research Fellow in March, 2014.
+From 2009 to 2014 Chris established the Propulsion Physiology Lab under a Jr. Fellowship at the Rowland Institute (Harvard).He joined the Structure and Motion Laboratory as a European Research Council Research Fellow in March, 2014.

 My team seeks to understand the physiological basis for how limbs move to power locomotion.